Public Notices and Neighborhood Meetings

 A list of adjoining property owners and their mailing addresses can be obtained using the following process:

-- Planning and Design Services will provide a map that identifies:
+- PDS will provide a map that identifies:

 - First-tier properties: properties that adjoin or are across the street from the proposed development site